 Durable water repellents

 Water repellency, an important feature for a portion of our product, requires the application of a durable water repellent (DWR) or non-wicking treatment to some of the materials.
-Unfortunately, these treatments traditionally use a class of chemicals known as per- and polyfluoroalkyl substances (PFAS), which are persistent, bioaccumulative, and toxic.
-We’re committed to use only DWR and non-wicking treatments that are non-fluorinated (C0) alternatives.
-Until then, C8-based perfluorinated chemicals must not be used on any Brooks product.
+These treatments traditionally use a class of chemicals known as per- and polyfluoroalkyl substances (PFAS), which are persistent, bioaccumulative and toxic.
+Our product complies with all applicable PFAS regulations, but we’re committed to eliminate the use of all PFAS in Brooks’ gear before 2025 Until then, C8-based perfluorinated chemicals must not be used on any Brooks product.

 We’ve been working to reduce the impact of our final product packaging for over a decade by using lower impact materials and reducing waste.
 Our strategies to reduce the impact of our packaging include: